MartonTurbuk/ASMT/notes/D3 assesment preparation.md

 ### Singleton session beans

 A **singleton session bean** is instantiated once per application and exists for the lifecycle of the application.
-Singleton session beans are designed for circumstances in which a single enterprise bean instance is shared across concurrently accessed by clients.
+Singleton session beans are designed for circumstances in which a single enterprise bean instance is shared concurrently accessed by clients.
 > Like stateless session beans, singleton session beans can implement web service endpoints.

 Singleton session beans maintain their state between client invocations but are not required to maintain their state across server crashes or shutdowns.